What Are Wraparound Mortgages in Texas?

 Wraparound Mortgage Basics

 A wraparound mortgage is best explained using an example.
 A simplified example of a traditional real estate sale looks something like the following: Seller (“S”) wishes to sell their home, which has an outstanding mortgage.
 Buyer (“B”) wishes to buy S’s home and applies for a loan from a bank or similar lending institution.
-Once approved for their loan, B pays S a down payment, and B’s bank pays off S’s outstanding mortgage, paying S the remainder.
-S’s mortgage is completely paid off, and B owns the home – subject to the new mortgage he obtained from the bank.
+Once approved for their loan, B pays S a down payment.
+Then B’s bank pays off S’s outstanding mortgage, paying S the remainder.
+S’s mortgage is completely paid off, and B owns the home .
+Of course, it is subject to the new mortgage he obtained from the bank.